ibm-cloud-docs/Cloudant/security/architecture-workload-isolation.md

 ![Diagram about how to isolate data with the {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan for one customer.](../images/Isolation-Dedicated-Hardware.svg){: caption="Figure 2.
 Data isolation on {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan" caption-side="bottom"}

 Disk encryption is used to provide encryption at rest.
-In the Dedicated Hardware plan, customers can use their own keys by using {{site.data.keyword.cloud}} Key Protect's BYOK functions to further secure their data.
+In the Dedicated Hardware plan, customers can use their own keys by using {{site.data.keyword.cloud}} Key Protect's BYOK to further secure their data.

 Dedicated Hardware instances provide IP allowlisting and private network utilization to secure network access.